Q. Why do some Vegans use honey while others oppose it?

 Q. Why do Vegans call thick liquids from plants, nuts, and grains "milk" when we have been taught that milk refers to liquid produced from the mammary glands of animals?

-A. Plant milk has been consumed for centuries and has always been called "milk".
+A. Plant milk has been consumed for centuries and has long been referred to as "milk".
 Soy milk originated in China during the Han Dynasty (206 BC).
-The word milk describes the character difference between milk and juice, as seen in coconut, nut and plant milk.
+The word "milk" describes the character difference between milk and juice, as seen in coconut, nut, and plant milks.
 The dairy industry is trying to stop the word milk from being applied to anything not produced by living animals because they are losing money from the growing consumer preference for cruelty-free foods.
 The popularity of plant-based milks like almond, oat, soy, and coconut milk has steadily risen, driven by health, environmental, and ethical considerations.

 Q. Don't we need the calcium in animal milk?
 Dairy farmers advertise that their milk contains calcium.